kospex/kospex/docs/index.md

 ## Getting started

-Follow our guide on [Intallation and setup](getting-started)
+Follow our guide on [Installation and setup](getting-started)

-Also check out the [list of commands](commands) that are part of the kospex toolkit
+Also check out the [list of commands](commands) that are part of the kospex toolkit.

 ## Key Use Cases and features